 The porridge is made like this:

-During the day there are no sugary soft drinks or similar things.
-Only juice, coffee, non-alcoholic beer, or pure water.
+During the day there are no sugary soft drinks or similar things since they are not part of the life I want to live.
+Only juice, coffee, non-alcoholic beer, or pure water with sparkles.

 By keeping with this routine you do not have to think too much about what to eat and convincing yourself to eat healthy at every meal.